 Experiment with Kava and See the Effects for Yourself

-Kava is not hallucinogenic, but it is a powerful plant that can help you feel more social and better rested in a completely natural way.
+Kava is not hallucinogenic, but it is a powerful plant that can help provide social ease and energy boost in a completely natural way.

-If you’re looking for a kava supplement that can elevate your mood, relieve your occasional anxiety, and help you focus, you may have just met your match.
+If you’re looking for a kava supplement that can elevate your mood, and help you focus, you may have just met your match.

 Sources: